 First, a short history… Following WWII, millions of GIs and their young families fueled the building boom in the 50s and 60s.
 The combination of a need for spacious homes on small plots of land that often backed up to a slope resulted in neighborhoods filled with modern, boxy bi-level homes.

 The raised ranch is often called an ‘upside down Colonial’ characterized by entryway on the ground level.
 A staircase leads up to the main living area of the home including the kitchen, living and bedrooms.
 The lower level houses the garage and a large recreation room, den or office.
+This area is perfect for basement finishing or basement remodeling to bring it up to today’s design standards.

 When Tom and Bonnie were looking for a place to raise their kids, they fell in love with the northern Chicago suburb of Schaumburg, IL.
 The mature trees, large yards and kid-friendly streets said this was home.
 When it was finally time to make some changes, they didn’t spend much energy deciding whether to move or stay put in the community they loved.

-Time to Spend Some Money
+Time to Spend Some Money on Remodeling

 Tom and Bonnie’s raised ranch was constructed in the early 1970s at the height of Chicago’s suburban building boom.
 After moving in 26 years ago, the house had a dated feel and dysfunctional kitchen they always meant to update… someday.
 Two full-time jobs and raising their sons took priority over any major home renovations.
 When asked what prompted their whole-house update, Tom says, “Our sons were out of school, so we decided it was time to spend some money on remodeling the house.”